 Readmission After Voluntary Withdrawal

 Students who have withdrawn voluntarily, are in good standing and in compliance with the procedures for voluntary withdrawal as outlined above, may be readmitted, provided they can complete the requirements for graduation within a five-year period from their original matriculation.
-The Associate Dean for Academic Affairs, in consultation with the Assistant Dean for Student Services and upon a student's application may extend the time period for completion of study to the maximum time period allowed by the American Bar Association's Standard on Course of Study in extraordinary circumstances, including financial-, family-, health-, military service-related circumstances, and other similar circumstances.
+The Associate Dean for Academic Affairs, in consultation with the Assistant Dean for Student Development and upon a student's application may extend the time period for completion of study to the maximum time period allowed by the American Bar Association's Standard on Course of Study in extraordinary circumstances, including financial-, family-, health-, military service-related circumstances, and other similar circumstances.
 In considering such an application, the Associate Dean shall consider the extent to which the student's absence has created excessively lengthy gaps in the continuity of the student's education.

 A student who has withdrawn without complying with the procedures for voluntary withdrawal in above is presumptively not entitled to presume his or her law study via readmission.
-The Associate Dean for Academic Affairs, after investigation and in consultation with the Assistant Dean for Student Services, may consider a request for readmission from such a student if he or she finds that extraordinary circumstances prevented the student from complying with the procedures for voluntary withdrawal.
+The Associate Dean for Academic Affairs, after investigation and in consultation with the Assistant Dean for Student Development, may consider a request for readmission from such a student if he or she finds that extraordinary circumstances prevented the student from complying with the procedures for voluntary withdrawal.

 Readmission After Exclusion for Academic Failure

 Students who have been excluded for academic failure may seek readmission.
 ABA Standards permit readmission after exclusion for academic reasons "upon an affirmative showing that the student possesses the requisite ability and that the prior disqualification does not indicate a lack of capacity to complete the course of study at the admitting school."
 See ABA Standard 505.